 Gold mining in Nunavut: Boosting local economy

 The gold-mining industry is fueling a period of economic prosperity and investment in Nunavut.
 The territory’s first gold mine, Meadowbank, began production in 2010, breathing new life into the economy.
-In 2017, Meadowbank is expected to produce 320,000 ounces of gold.
+In 2017, Meadowbank produced approximately 320,000 ounces of gold.
 The mine represents 15 percent of Nunavut’s GDP, has 300 Inuit employees and generates $280 million in local business procurement each year, according to Pierre Graton, president and CEO of the Mining Association of Canada.
 Agnico Eagle recently announced plans to spend $1.6 billion on the development of its projects in the Kivalliq region over the next three years.

 Speaking at the 20th annual Nunavut Mining Symposium in April 2017, Nunavut’s senior economist, Francois Picotte, called Agnico Eagle’s Meliadine a “game changer” for the territory.
 Picotte projects that mining production in Nunavut will reach $1.5 billion by 2020 — double the figure for 2016.